 Manufacturer: To be appraised.

-These type of lamps always appear in the neighborhood of Milan, in the north of Italy when you find one online.
+These type of lamps always appear in the neighbourhood of Milan, in the north of Italy when you find one online.
 All made in a strange way.
 It seems that a dealer got his hands on an old stock of lamp parts and puts them together, as you can see below.
 Almost all of them have the same old wiring.

 The most silly DIY lamp is at the top left, here below.
 The middle connecting piece is part of a sputnik ceiling lamp or something in that style.

 Beware, there are a lot of fake lamps on the market, all with illustrious Italian names such as Stilnovo, Arteluce, Arredoluce and so on.